kthomasking-debug/prostat-hvac/docs/JOULE-BRIDGE-SETUP.md

-# ProStat Bridge Setup Guide
+# Joule Bridge Setup Guide

 ## Overview

-The ProStat Bridge is a dedicated hardware device that enables **local-only** thermostat control using the HomeKit Accessory Protocol (HAP) over IP.
+The Joule Bridge is a dedicated hardware device that enables **local-only** thermostat control using the HomeKit Accessory Protocol (HAP) over IP.
 It acts as a bridge between your web app and your HomeKit-compatible thermostat.

-### Why ProStat Bridge?
+### Why Joule Bridge?

 - **⚡ Latency**: Milliseconds instead of 2-5 seconds (critical for short cycle protection)
 - **🔒 Reliability**: Works offline, no cloud dependencies